freerange/site/soups/weeklinks/week-367-links.snip.markdown

 I enjoyed reading this post about FutureLearn's experiment to anonymise details of applicants for their Ruby developer roles.
 It sounds as though there was some initial doubt but that the trial has paid off.
 Good work, FutureLearn!

-> After trialling anonymisation with six Ruby developer candidates, we could see that it was good for our preparation; it was much easier for the team to pay attention to relevant information, and it was particularly useful guidance for team members who’d not done hiring before.
+> After trialling anonymisation with six Ruby developer candidates, we could see that it was good for our preparation; it was much easier for the team to pay attention to relevant information, and it was particularly useful guidance for team members who'd not done hiring before.

 I particularly liked this quote too:

-> We don’t care about having worked at big-name tech companies – we care about job responsibilities.
-We don’t care about having given talks at prestigious conferences – we care about being able to communicate with us.
+> We don't care about having worked at big-name tech companies – we care about job responsibilities.
+We don't care about having given talks at prestigious conferences – we care about being able to communicate with us.

 <%= by('chris-roos') %>